danielthompson/riddler/2019-09-13/README.md

 }
 ```

-This results in the following output:
+This results in the following output, which shows for every starting node, what the longest path is from that node:

 ```
 AL => ALAKSCASDCOHINVTNMARIAZ